 Please dont get demotivated by the elaborate recipe.
 It's easy, otherwise you'd not be seeing it here.
 You should know by now that am a big fan of easy & simple recipes :)

 Recipe source: 50 Great Curries of India by Camellia Panjabi.

 - 4-5 tbsp Oil

 - 1 – 1.25 tbsp each Ginger & garlic paste

 - 2-3 tsp Kashmiri chilly powder

 - 1 – 1.5 tsp Cumin powder

 For Makhani Sauce

-First prepare the marinade.
+- First prepare the marinade.
 Place the yogurt in a piece of cheese cloth and hang to allow the whey to drip away( refer notes).
-Add the remaining number 3 ingredients and lime juice and salt to the yogurt and mix well.
+Add the marinade to yogurt and mix well.
 Make gashes in the chicken if using pieces on the bone.
 Marinate the chicken in the yogurt mixture for at least 1 hour, preferably 2; for best results leave overnight.